Amin-XORIUM/mcdm-under-xorness/README.md

 5. **Xorness measure** — an axiomatic measure quantifies the degree of indeterminacy, exclusivity, and hesitancy in each score.
 6. **Performance–Xorness (PXness) index** — alternatives are ranked via a total preorder, balancing performance against Xorness through a parameter γ ∈ [0, 1].

-The framework is demonstrated on a **cybersecurity risk assessment** of five cyberthreat scenarios in energy systems.
+The method is demonstrated on a **cybersecurity risk assessment** of five cyberthreat scenarios in energy systems.

 ---